AJaafer/RBM-for-MNIST/README.md

 ![rbm](./img/rbm.png)

-Restricted Boltzmann Machines are a class of undirected probabilistic graphical models where the nodes in the graph are random variables.
+Restricted Boltzmann Machines (RBMs) are a class of undirected probabilistic graphical models where the hidden and visibles nodes in the graph are random variables.
+In RBMs, there are no connections within a layer.

-An RBM can be considered a stochastic neural network where you have a set of visible nodes that take some data as input and a set of hidden nodes that encode a lower dimensional representation of that data.

-The model is defined in the rbm.py file, together with methods for computing the probabilities and free energy of the system as well as sampling.
-The goal is to learn the joint probability distribution that maximizes the probability over the data, also known as likelihood.
+The whole system (hidden and visible nodes) is described by an energy function:

+- E(v,h) = -v^{T}Wh -v^{T}b - h^{T}c

+As in statistical physics, configuration with high-energy are less probable.
+The joint probability distribution is defined as:

 - Joint probability distribution: p(v,h) = e^{-E(v,h)}/Z

-- Energy E(v,h) = -v^{T}Wh -v^{T}b - h^{T}c
+Our goal is to learn the joint probability distribution that maximizes the probability over the data, also known as likelihood.

-- Free Enery p(v) = sum_{h}p(v,h} = e^{-F(v)}/Z
+- p(v) = sum_{h}p(v,h} = e^{-F(v)}/Z where F(v) is called Free Energy

-- Derivation
+Derive parameter update, Gibbs Sampling and Contrastive Divergence (TODO)

 ## Inference